-We recommend that you familiarize yourself with the FPSO for your degree program, as failure to comply with regulations may have negative consequences for your studies, including final failure to complete the degree program.
+We recommend that you familiarize yourself with the FPSO for your degree program, as failure to comply with regulations may have negative consequences for your studies, including irreversible failure to complete the degree program.

 You can find the FPSO for your program in your program description under the key word “FPSO”.

 Admittance to a master’s degree program requires that students have attained an initial degree such as a Bachelor’s, Master’s, Diploma or State Exam.
 Master’s programs can be completed in 1 to 2 years of full-time study.
 One of the following academic titles will be awarded respective to the individual degree program: Master of Science (MSc), Master of Arts (MA), Master of Education (MEd).

 More information on master’s programs currently offered at TUM is available here here and on the homepages of the individual departments.

 Modules are the building blocks of the bachelor’s and master’s degree programs.
 A module consists of one or more courses whose content and scheduling are coordinated with one another.
 A module may consist of various forms of teaching and learning methods, such as lectures, exercise courses, seminars, project seminars, independent study, project work, homework, e-learning units, etc.

 As a rule, most modules require an examination, usually administered at the end of the semester.
 Students earn credits for the successful completion of a module.
 Each module has a “module description” describing the course content and learning objectives.